HTTP Security Headers: A simple way to improve your web application security

 HTTP Strict Transport Security (HSTS)

-The Strict-Transport-Security header helps to protect against Man-in-the-Middle attacks such as Protocol Downgrade Attack and Cookie Hijacking.
+header helps to protect against Man-in-the-Middle attacks such as Protocol Downgrade Attack and Cookie Hijacking.
 It does this by enforcing the implementation of TLS across all connections of your web application and ensuring subsequent requests are made using HTTPS.

 X-Frame-Options

-The X-Frame-Options header can help to protect against Click-jacking.
-It does this by informing the web browser whether or not it should allow your web application to be framed/rendered in a <frame>, <iframe>, <embed> or <object>.
-This can also be enforced using the frame-ancestors policy in the Content-Security-Policy.
+header can help to protect against Click-jacking.
+It does this by informing the web browser whether or not it should allow your web application to be framed/rendered in a <frame>, <iframe>, <embed> or <object>

 There are 2 recommended directives:

-DENY - (Recommended the most) the web application cannot be displayed in a frame regardless of the site requesting it.
+- (Recommended the most) the web application cannot be displayed in a frame regardless of the site requesting it.

-SAMEORIGIN - The web application can only be displayed in a frame of the same origin as itself.
+- The web application can only be displayed in a frame of the same origin as itself.

 Content-Security-Policy

-The Content-Security-Policy header should be used to protect your web application from Cross-Site Scripting (XSS) attacks.
+header should be used to protect your web application from Cross-Site Scripting (XSS) attacks.
 It does this by defining approved sources that a user’s browser can load.
 Any injected scripts or code that has not been approved by the headers directives will be blocked.

 A recommended example of this header cannot be given as the required policies and directives are distinctive of your web application, however, below are some dos and don’ts when implementing this.

-• Remember this header aims to make your site functional for only itself and your selected third parties securely.
+- Remember this header aims to make your site functional for only itself and your selected third parties securely.

-• Run an end-to-end test to ensure that this header does no hinder your application’s functionality.
+directive. - Run an end-to-end test to ensure that this header does no hinder your application’s functionality.

 As an example, a site that uses Google Font and Google Maps should look like this,

-It is worth noting, out of all of the security headers listed in this article, the Content-Security-Policy header is the longest to implement due to its trial and error implementation.
+header is the longest to implement due to its trial and error implementation.
 See content-security-policy.com for more information on how to implement this header and what each policy and directive affects.

 X-XSS-Protection

-The X-XSS-Protection header is intended for older browsers (IE 8, Safari and Chrome) to help protect your web application from Cross-Site Scripting (XSS) attacks.
-For modern browsers, you should look at the Content-Security-Policy header, however, it is good practice to include.
+header is intended for older browsers (IE 8, Safari and Chrome) to help protect your web application from Cross-Site Scripting (XSS) attacks.
+For modern browsers, you should look at the Content-Security-Policy

 X-Content-Type-Options

-The X-Content-Type-Options header stops the browser from trying to MIME-sniff the content-type.
+header stops the browser from trying to MIME-sniff the content-type.
 It does this by forcing the browser to stick with the declared content-type.
 Reducing the risk of user-uploaded content from being treated as a different content-type.

 Referrer-Policy

-The Referrer-Policy header helps with user privacy.
+header helps with user privacy.
 It controls how much information the browser should include when navigating away from the web application.
 Without this, websites can get a hold of which page the user was referred from.
 This is referrer information is gold dust in the tracking world such as Google Analytics and Facebook, however, depending on your web application and tracking requirements, the privacy of the user should be upheld as much as possible.

 There are 3 recommended directives:

-no-referrer - As described, this value will instruct the browser not to send referrer information in requests.
+- As described, this value will instruct the browser not to send referrer information in requests.

-https://gravitywell.co.uk/example1 > https://gravitywell.co.uk/example2 will pass NULL.
+https://gravitywell.co.uk/example1 > https://gravitywell.co.uk/example2 will pass NULL

-https://gravitywell.co.uk/example1 > http://gravitywell.co.uk/example2 will pass NULL.
+https://gravitywell.co.uk/example1 > http://gravitywell.co.uk/example2 will pass NULL

-https://gravitywell.co.uk/example1 > https://example.com will pass NULL.
+https://gravitywell.co.uk/example1 > https://example.com will pass NULL

-https://gravitywell.co.uk/example1 > http://example.com will pass NULL.
+https://gravitywell.co.uk/example1 > http://example.com will pass NULL

 https://gravitywell.co.uk/example1 > https://gravitywell.co.uk/example2 will pass https://gravitywell.co.uk/example1.

-https://gravitywell.co.uk/example1 > http://gravitywell.co.uk/example2 will pass NULL.
+https://gravitywell.co.uk/example1 > http://gravitywell.co.uk/example2 will pass NULL

-https://gravitywell.co.uk/example1 > https://example.com will pass NULL.
+https://gravitywell.co.uk/example1 > https://example.com will pass NULL

-https://gravitywell.co.uk/example1 > http://example.com will pass NULL.
+https://gravitywell.co.uk/example1 > http://example.com will pass NULL

-strict-origin-when-cross-origin - Similar to the strict-origin directive, however, when navigating away from the original origin to another website the URLs pathname will be removed.
+directive, however, when navigating away from the original origin to another website the URLs pathname will be removed.

 https://gravitywell.co.uk/example1 > https://gravitywell.co.uk/example2 will pass https://gravitywell.co.uk/example1.

-https://gravitywell.co.uk/example1 > http://gravitywell.co.uk/example2 will pass NULL.
+https://gravitywell.co.uk/example1 > http://gravitywell.co.uk/example2 will pass NULL

 https://gravitywell.co.uk/example1 > https://example.com will pass https://gravitywell.co.uk/.

-https://gravitywell.co.uk/example1 > http://example.com will pass NULL.
+https://gravitywell.co.uk/example1 > http://example.com will pass NULL

 Permissions-Policy

-The Permissions-Policy header helps improve the security and privacy of the user by enabling or disabling certain browser features and APIs.
+header helps improve the security and privacy of the user by enabling or disabling certain browser features and APIs.
 This can benefit the user if a malicious script attempts to exploit them and their data using certain browser features and APIs.

 If your web application requires certain features like geolocation, you can set this policy to only allow itself and trusted third parties to access it.